Chrysalix Venture Capital

 Seed Round in 2022

-Luffy AI Limited, incorporated in 2018 and based in Thame, United Kingdom, specializes in developing advanced AI technologies that exhibit neuroplasticity.
-The company focuses on creating adaptive neural networks capable of learning and adjusting in real-time at the edge.
-Its key products include an adaptive AI flight controller for unmanned aerial vehicles (UAVs) and an intelligent actuator controller designed for robotics and industrial applications.
-Luffy AI's control systems are engineered to optimize the performance of existing manufacturing equipment by learning its specific nuances and adapting to changes over time.
-This innovative approach enables businesses to expand the capabilities of their operations and enhances the application of artificial intelligence in complex industrial environments.
+Luffy AI Limited, incorporated in 2018 and based in Thame, United Kingdom, specializes in developing advanced artificial intelligence technologies focused on neuroplasticity and adaptive neural networks.
+The company creates innovative products, including an adaptive AI flight controller for unmanned aerial vehicles (UAVs) and an intelligent actuator controller for robotics and industrial processes.
+Luffy AI's adaptive AI control systems are designed to learn the intricacies of manufacturing equipment, allowing them to adjust to changing conditions over time.
+This capability enables businesses to optimize their operations and enhance performance, positioning Luffy AI at the forefront of AI applications in the robotics and industrial sectors.

 Q5D